 1. Grammar exercises

-3. Interesting magazine or newspaper articles that they could read and discuss.
+3. Interesting magazine or newspaper articles that they could read, discuss and respond to.
 (Here are some links you might want to check out: New York Times, Time Magazine, Kelly Gallagher's article of the week)

 4. If technology allows, there are many amazing TED talks that students could watch and discuss.